IQ-tech/blueberry/README.md

 ## What is a framework agnostic design system?

-It's an organized collection of reusable components, rules, and standards that can help build applications in a convenient way - keeping the brand's visual identity.
-Since it is a framework-agnostic design system, this library of components and standards is independent of any framework, meaning that teams can use the components no matter what framework is used.
-This DS is developed in Storybook.
+It's an organized collection of reusable components, rules, and standards that help building applications in a convenient way - keeping the brand's visual identity.
+Since it's framework-agnostic, this library is independent of any framework, meaning that teams can use the components no matter what framework is used.
+This DS is developed in [Storybook](https://storybook.js.org/).

 ---

 ## Design Tokens

-## They are Design System's values (or variables) created to name and reuse important information.
-Example: `blueberry-60`is a design token, it stores the color `#453AD3`.
+They are Design System's values (or variables) created to name and reuse important information.
+Example: `blueberry-60`is a design token that stores the color `#453AD3`.

 ## Installation